NetObjects Fusion: Views

 The workspace of NetObjects Fusion offers different views of the project, similar to project management software.

 In Site view, the web project is laid out and structured (NOF is a site-oriented HTML generator).
 The visualization technology of NetObjects Fusion has been patented.
 In a hierarchical tree structure, pages can be built and arranged.
 The folder structure on the web server can follow this layout or can vary – leaving the site structure only as a logical structure.

 In Page view, the desktop publishing model is most obvious.
 The user operates with a draw-based layout editor very similar to Desktop publishing (DTP) or Computer-Aided Design (CAD) software.
 Toolbars offer text, image, table and other choices to design a page.
 Since version 8, basic bitmap editing capabilities are integrated in the image tool.

 All objects can be placed accurately with pixel-level control on the page, can be aligned or evenly distributed.

 With version 11, NetObjects Fusion moved along to CSS-based layout to enable pixel-level control of all objects on the page.
 According to the vendor, the code generation has been completely re-written to this end.
 Earlier versions generated complex hidden tables and blind GIFs for layout.

 The Team Fusion Client (coming with the NetObjects Authoring Server) had used CSS-driven layout at least since 1999.

 NetObjects Fusion release 11 still offers table-based layout as an option to maintain upwards compatibility to complex projects built with earlier versions.

 Page design is divided into an interior layout and an outside masterborder area.
 Masterborders allow designers to have exactly the same set of objects on a given number of pages.

 A tab on page view starts an integrated browser (Microsoft Internet Explorer) to show an immediate preview without leaving NOF in Internet Explorer.
 Netobjects Fusion 11 can show a preview also with Firefox up to 3.6.

 Style view offers pre-installed or online-offered sets of designs with banners, navigation bars, backgrounds, text styles and so on.
 Styles can also be completely user-defined and based on Cascading Style Sheets.

-Other views are Asset view, in which image and media files are managed; Publish view, which allows local previewing or remote publishing with a built-in FTP module; and Online view, which has been added with NetObjects Fusion MX (6), to get access to third party modules, tutorials or customer support.
+Other views include the Asset view, where image and media files are managed; the Publish view, which allows for local previewing or remote publishing with a built-in FTP module; and the Online view, which was added with NetObjects Fusion MX (6) to provide access to third-party modules, tutorials, or customer support.